dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 <a name="kofferbauen"> </a>
 <a name="kofferbauen"> </a>
-#### 2.2.2 Build a case
+#### 2.2.2 Building the case

 This describes how the PhyPiDAQ hardware with the circuit board, an
 optional display and wireless keyboard can be attached to a standard
 organizer case, so that everything can be stored in a spacious,
-pace-saving and secure manner.
+space-saving and secure manner.

-First the 3D models are printed in the Hardware/3D_Modelle folder.
+First the 3D models are printed in the *Hardware/3D_Modelle* folder.
 Depending on the printer, it may be advisable to rotate the models
 accordingly and use a support structure.
 Good results have been achieved
 with PLA.
-When the printed models are available, construction of the case
+When the printed models are available, the construction of the case
 can begin.

 First, the 30cm long breadboard connectors (C *, 096853-62) are cut once
 in the middle so that 15cm long cables are present.
 A total of 46 short
 cables are required.
 The cut side is stripped and soldered to the 32 2mm
-sockets (R *, MBI1SW and other colors) and stripped.
+sockets (R *, MBI1SW and other colors).
 The feet of a red
 (R *, RND 135-00126) and a green LED (R *, RND 135-00122) are also
-soldered to the cables and insulated, as well as the two Grove sockets
+soldered to the cables and insulated, as well as the two grove sockets
 (R *, GRV CONNEC4PIN) and two pin headers (R *, RPI HEADER 40).

 *Fig. 7*: Box construction, step 1: Prepare plug connections